rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 The next step in installation concerns the database you wish to use.
 If Joomla is your content management system, then your database is where this content is stored and made available.
 Joomla will actually create a database for you so you do not have to bother with setting this up on your end.
 Some Web hosts do not allow this feature, so you may have to create it yourself using Cpanel or another administrative tool your provider gives you to create a MySQL, MySQLi, or PostgreSQL database.

 The **Database Type** option (point 1) gives you the ability to choose which type of database you wish to link to your Joomla site.
-For most users, MySQLi is the database type you'll want to select.
+For most users, MySQLi is the database type you will want to select.

-You'll then be asked for your database's **Host Name** (point 2).
+You will then be asked for your database's **Host Name** (point 2).
 This should be provided by your Web host.
 It is usually `localhost` but can be different, depending on how your server is set up.

 Your **Username** and **Password** (point 3) need to be entered next.
 This information may be provided by your host, or available for you to configure to your preferences.
 Check with your host to determine which options are available to you.
 The same applies to the **Database Name** field (point 4).

 The **Table Prefix** (point 5) is used to differentiate your Joomla data from other data stored in the database.
 One will be randomly generated in this space, though you can change it to whatever you would like.

-If you are using a pre-created database, you'll want to pay close attention to the **backup** option (point 6).
+If you are using a pre-created database, you will want to pay close attention to the **backup** option (point 6).
 This will allow you to either back up any data presently stored there in the event that something goes wrong with your installation.
 If you have an existing Joomla install on the database, it will be removed by this process.
 If it is a fresh install with a new database, this option really isn't going to help or hinder you moving forward.
 Click the *Next* button to continue.

 ![][installation_joomla3x_5]